overlakehome/main/apps/Yamba/README.txt

-Corresponds to Chapter 11 - Broadcast Receivers
+Corresponds to Chapter 12 - Content Providers